adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 For the following services, we use non-EU/EEA service providers.
 We have carefully selected these external service providers and review them regularly to ensure that your privacy is preserved.
 The service providers provide sufficient guarantees to ensure an adequate level of data protection and may only use personal data for the purposes stipulated by us and in accordance with our instructions.
 We also contractually require the service providers to treat your personal data solely in accordance with this Privacy Policy and the European data protection laws:

-We use external service provider tools for email (GSuite); to analyze your use of our Websites ([Google Analytics](#google-analytics)); for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Fabric](https://get.fabric.io/) and [Firebase](https://firebase.google.com/)).
+We use external service provider tools for email (GSuite); for non-EU/EEA users only to analyze your use of our Websites ([Google Analytics](#google-analytics)); for non-EU/EEA users only for A/B testing based on the analytics data ([Google Optimize](#google-optimize)) and for crash reports and event tracking in our mobile products and on Adblock Plus for Safari on macOS ([Fabric](https://get.fabric.io/) and [Firebase](https://firebase.google.com/)).
 These services are provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 In order to ensure an adequate level of data protection, we have entered into a data processing agreement including the EU Standard Contractual Clauses (processors) – Commission Decision C(2010)593.
 You can access a copy of this agreement [here](https://support.google.com/a/answer/2888485).

 We also use external service provider tools for user support.
 These services are provided by Zendesk, Inc., 1019 Market Street, San Francisco, CA 94103 (Zendesk) and Sprout Social, Inc., 131 S Dearborn Street, 7th floor Chicago, IL 60603 (Sprout).
 Both Zendesk ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOjeAAG&status=Active)) and Sprout ([certificate](https://www.privacyshield.gov/participant?id=a2zt0000000TOR6AAO&status=Active)) are certified under the EU-U.S. Privacy Shield Framework.